nitro41992/splitting-sucks/docs/bug_fixes.md

 - **References:** Assign view, cloud function integration

 ### 5. Shared People Not Highlighted in Edit Screen (Summary View)
-- **Status:** Partially Fixed / Pending
+- **Status:** Fixed
-- **Notes:** Shared people chips in the Shared tab are not visually distinct (filled and colored) when selected.
-However, highlighting is still inconsistent in the Shared tab of the edit view.
-Changes to shared items now call `notifyListeners()` on `SplitManager`, ensuring the summary and person cards update immediately.
-Please verify that highlighting works and shared items are reflected in the summary and person cards.
-Use `flutter test` to check for bugs relating to this.
+- **Notes:** Fixed highlighting issues in the Shared tab with proper itemId-based comparison for shared items. `SharedItemCard` now uses itemId for comparison instead of reference equality, ensuring consistent behavior.
+The visual indicators (pills/chips) now correctly show which people are sharing specific items.
-- **References:** Summary view, Share tab, UI screenshot (flutter_01.png)
+- **References:** Summary view, Share tab, UI screenshot (flutter_02.png)

-- **My Notes:** Partially fixed.
-I see the shared items in the people summary card.
-But in the Shared tab of the edit view, the people are not highlighted on the card.
-This is still pending.
+### 6. Calculation Warnings and Subtotal Mismatches
+- **Status:** Fixed
+- **Notes:** Fixed calculation issues with shared items in the split view, improving how subtotals are calculated and displayed.
+The following changes were made:
+  - Updated `getPersonTotal` method in `SplitManager` to properly calculate shared item costs
+  - Implemented consistent rounding method across all calculations using `toStringAsFixed(2)`
+  - Fixed the subtotal mismatch warning to use a more precise comparison threshold (0.02 instead of 0.01)
+  - Updated person cards to accurately reflect shared item splits
+- **References:** Split view, SplitManager calculations, UI screenshot (flutter_03.png)

 ---